Siege of Vicksburg: Assaults

 Grant wanted to overwhelm the Confederates before they could fully organize their defenses and ordered an assault against the Stockade Redan for May 19.
 Troops from Sherman's corps had a difficult time approaching the position under rifle and artillery fire from the 36th Mississippi Infantry, Brig.
 Gen. Louis Hébert's brigade.
 They had to negotiate a steep ravine protected by abatis and cross a 6 ft, 8 ft ditch before attacking the 17 ft walls of the redan.
 This first attempt was easily repulsed.
 Grant ordered an artillery bombardment to soften the defenses and at about 2 pm, Sherman's division under Maj.
 Gen. Francis P. Blair tried again, but only a small number of men were able to advance even as far as the ditch below the redan.
 The assault collapsed in an exchange of rifle fire and hand grenades lobbing back and forth.

-The failed Union assaults of May 19 damaged troop morale, deflating the confidence the soldiers had felt after their string of victories across Mississippi.
-They were also costly, with 157 killed, 777 wounded, and eight missing, versus Confederate casualties of eight killed and 62 wounded.
-The Confederates, assumed to be demoralized, had regained their fighting edge.
+The failed Union assaults of May 19 shattered the confidence built from recent victories in Mississippi, costing 157 killed, 777 wounded, and eight missing, while Confederate losses were only eight killed and 62 wounded—proof that the supposedly demoralized defenders had regained their fighting edge.

 Grant planned another assault for May 22, but this time with greater care; his troops would first reconnoiter thoroughly and soften up the defenses with artillery and naval gunfire.
 The lead units were supplied with ladders to ascend the fortification walls.
 Grant did not want a long siege, and this attack was to be by the entire army across a wide front.

 Despite their bloody repulse on May 19, Union troops were in high spirits, now well-fed with provisions they had foraged.
 On seeing Grant pass by, a soldier commented, "Hardtack".
 Soon all Union troops in the vicinity were yelling, "Hardtack!
 Hardtack!"
 The Union served hardtack, beans, and coffee the night of May 21.
 Everyone expected that Vicksburg would fall the next day.

 Union forces bombarded the city all night, from 220 artillery pieces and with naval gunfire from Rear Adm.
 David D. Porter's fleet in the river.
 While causing little property damage, they damaged Confederate civilian morale.
 On the morning of May 22, the defenders were bombarded again for four hours before the Union attacked once more along a 3 mi front at 10 am.